rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

     ...
 ```

-Now the next time we open NvChad, the parser we just added will also be automatically installed.
+The next time we open NvChad, the parser we just added will also be automatically installed.

 To have the parser available directly in the running instance of NvChad we can always install it, even without having edited the file, with the command: